kausalflow/kirsche/docs/tutorials/github-actions.md

 # Use in GitHub Actions

-[GitHub Actions](https://github.com/features/actions) is a great to to automate your workflows.
+[GitHub Actions](https://github.com/features/actions) is a great tool to automate your workflows.

 !!! info "Paperpile"
     [Paperpile](https://paperpile.com/) can automatically backup bib files in git repositories.
 Using GitHub Actions, we can perform some magic on our paperpile backups.